Pathogens and Disease CPU Objectives

 10-4.
 Attempt to identify the fungi by appearance.

 10-5.
 Determine how analytic epidemiology is used in an epidemic scenario.
-10-6.
-Discover when a cohort study is employed and when a case-control study is employed.

 10-7.
 Determine how to calculate attack rates for exposed and unexposed individuals in a cohort study.